-It is also worth noting that Table 6 reflects claim decisions, not claims.
+In FY 2020, the RACs corrected 225,201 claims.
+During the same time period, through the first four levels of the appeals process, there were 71,176 appeal decisions rendered for claims with RAC-identified overpayments.
+This figure represents claim decisions, not claims.
 Therefore, the same claim may be counted more than once.
-For example, a claim appealed to the MAC which was upheld (favorable to the RAC) and then also appealed to the QIC, with decisions both in FY 2019, would count twice against the total.
-The majority of overturns that occur at the MAC level are due to the submission of documents on appeal that were not initially submitted to the RAC.
-Therefore, the initial RAC decision was based on incomplete documentation.
+For example, a claim appealed to the MAC which was upheld (favorable to the RAC) and then also appealed to the QIC, with decisions both in FY 2020, would count twice against the total.
+Claims involved in appeals may have had initial overpayment determinations made prior to FY 2020.